Students participating in commencement must pick up an information packet before buying a cap and gown. Packet pick-up times are:

 Handicapped guests can be dropped off at the front door of the Health, Fitness & Recreation Center.
 Parking for handicapped guests is located in the small lot south of Building H, adjacent to the building.

-Seating in the Cyclone Center will be available in the bleachers with limited seating for handicapped guests on the floor and in the first two rows of the bleachers.
-Wheelchair-bound guests will be allowed up to three other family members to sit with them in the floor seats.
-Guests with other physical limitations can sit in reserved seating in the first row of the bleachers, and their family can sit in the row behind them.
+Seating in the Cyclone Center will be available in the bleachers with limited seating for handicapped guests on the floor and in the first three rows of the bleachers.
+Guests using wheelchairs and walkers will be allowed up to three other family members to sit with them in the floor seats.
+Guests with other physical limitations can sit in reserved seating in the first few rows of the bleachers, and their family can sit in the row behind them.
 All other guests will need to move up the bleachers.

 Additional seating will be available in the Dorothy Menker Theater in the Fine and Performing Arts Center (Building F).
 The graduation ceremony will be televised live on a 15’x20’ screen in the theater that can accommodate up to 550 guests in its comfortable seating.
 Handicapped seating also is available.

 As an additional service, the Moraine Valley Bookstore will sell graduation gifts near the entrance to the Cyclone Center, while supplies last.
-Flower bouquets also will be sold at campus entrances, outside the Health, Fitness & Recreation Center and near the reception.
+Flower bouquets also will be sold at campus entrances, outside the Health, Fitness & Recreation Center, and near the reception.
+Flowers can be pre-ordered.
 Balloons are not allowed inside the Cyclone Center.
-Honor your graduation from Moraine Valley with an engravable brick to go in the Shakespeare Garden.
-Bricks are $150 and can be purchased online.

-Moraine Valley has made arrangements with Tom Killoran Photography for a professional photographer to record the moment you are awarded your diploma.
+Moraine Valley has made arrangements with Grad Images for a professional photographer to record the moment you are awarded your diploma.
 These photos can be ordered online.

 Photographs are not allowed to be taken from the aisles in the Cyclone Center.
 Guests must take all photographs and video from their seats.

-An order form to purchase a DVD for $10 will be included in the graduation packet or it can be ordered at the reception in the Moraine Rooms following the ceremony.
-You also can print the form here and bring it to the Bookstore any time before May 18.
+An order form to purchase a DVD for $10 was in your graduate's packet.
+A DVD can be ordered at the reception in the Moraine Rooms following the ceremony.
+You also can print the form and bring it to the Bookstore any time before May 17.

-Note: All photographs and video taken by Moraine Valley during the 2018 commencement ceremony are property of Moraine Valley Community College and may be used for its promotional purposes.
+Note: All photographs and video taken by Moraine Valley during the 2019 commencement ceremony are the property of Moraine Valley Community College and may be used for its promotional purposes.